What does exclusion mean?

 These exclusions last for a specific number of days but cannot be longer than 45 days in the school year.
 If your child has been given a fixed term exclusion, they must stay away from school during the dates specified by the school.

 The school should notify you of the exclusion immediately (eg by telephone) and then a letter will be sent to inform you of the number of days and the reason for the exclusion; it should also provide details of who you can contact for advice.
 The exclusion is temporary and your child will return to school at the end of the exclusion.
-Please note that the number of days stated by the Head Teacher relates only to school days and not weekends, holidays or teacher training days.
+Please note: The number of days stated by the Head Teacher relates only to school days and not weekends, holidays or teacher training days.

 This means the headteacher has decided that your child should not return to school.
 Permanent exclusion should only be used as a last resort, in response to a serious breach, or persistent breaches, of the school's behaviour policy and/or where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.